lukehalpin/ADHD_ThinkAloudStudy/README.md

 # ADHD_ThinkAloudStudy
 These are the materials used in my Think Aloud study conducted in 2024 for any interested in replication, or conducting a similar study.

+I ask that if you use these materials in replication or in a similar study that you cite both this github and the corresponding paper found at xxxx

 The code is in a broken and unbroken state, with the unbroken code being in a state where it should be able to run normally without edits.

 The broken code contains two logic and two compilation errors.
 The errors are as follows: